dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateTrigger.md

 {: .paramDefn}

 <div class="paramListNested" markdown="1">
-OLD_TABLE AS table-name
+{ OLD_TABLE \| OLD TABLE } AS table-name
 {: .paramName}

 Specifies the name of a temporary table that identifies the values in the complete set of rows that are modified rows by the triggering SQL operation prior to any actual changes.
+The terms `OLD_TABLE` and `OLD TABLE` are exactly equivalent.
 {: .paramDefnFirst}

-NEW_TABLE AS table-name
+{ NEW_TABLE \| NEW TABLE } AS table-name
 {: .paramName}

 Specifies the name of a temporary table that identifies the values in the complete set of rows as modified by the triggering SQL operation and by any SET statement in a before trigger that has already been executed.
+The terms `NEW_TABLE` and `NEW TABLE` are exactly equivalent.
 {: .paramDefnFirst}
 </div>